Eddi McKee: Departure

 During the episode broadcast on 23 October 2012, Eddi left Holby to get help for her addiction.
 Shortly after the episode aired, it was confirmed that Potts had left the show after more than a year in the show.
 Producers did not announce her departure prior to the episode's airing, in order to surprise viewers.
 Of her departure, Potts stated "I am proud that I have been a part of this fantastic programme and I'm really thankful that I have had the opportunity to work on this show.
 I'd never say never to coming back – I absolutely love the programme and all the people at Holby."
 Consultant series producer Justin Young said he was sad to see Potts leave, but knew that her character would only be part of the show for a short time.
-He praised Potts for creating "a fantastic character" and being part of the one of the most popular couples in the show's history.
+He praised Potts for creating "a fantastic character" and being part of one of the most popular couples in the show's history.
 He added "Sarah-Jane was great to work with and we miss her.
 It's the end of Luc and Eddi's story for now, but who knows what the future might hold?"